 \section{Experiment Details}

 In this section, we provide the formulations of selected network statistics used in the two real data examples.
-The network statistics of interest are chosen from a comprehensive list in \cite{ergm_package}, an \textsc{R} library for social network analysis.
-The choices of network statistics for the augmentation process are identical to those for the diminution process.
+The network statistics of interest are chosen from an extensive list in \texttt{ergm} \citep{ergm_package}, an \texttt{R} library for network analysis.
+The choice of network statistics for the increment process is identical to that for the decrement process.
 Furthermore, we provide the learning schedules of the two experiments.
-The codes to reproduce the results are included in the supplementary materials.